Interesting facts about bears hibernating in Canada

 What happens when the bears come out from hibernation?

 When the temperature begins to warm up and the snow melts away, the bears wake up from their slumber and know that it's time to abandon their dens.
-Dominant male bears are the first to emerge, the lone bears or sub-adults are the next and the mother bears with the cubs are the last to come out from their dens.
+Dominant male bears are the first to emerge, the lone bears or sub-adults are next and the mother bears with the cubs are the last to come out from their dens.

 When is the best time to go bear-watching in Canada?